mac-dsl/AnomalyDriftDetection/data/README.md

 ![datagen_fig2a](figures/datagen_fig2a.png)
 ![datagen_fig2b](figures/datagen_fig2b.png)

+Drift can be classified by type as abrupt or gradual, based on the width of the transition period.
+An abrupt drift occurs when the transition between two concepts is instantaneous.
+In MOA, an abrupt drift can be created by setting the width of the drift to 1.
+A gradual drift occurs when the transition between two concepts spans across a period of time.
+In MOA, a gradual drift can be created by setting the width of the drift greater than 1.

 A **drift stream** is defined as a generated data stream which consists of one or more drifts.

 ### Drift Stream Parameters